Edward-RSE/QualitativeLLM/README.md

 QualitativeLLM is a Python project for using local LLMs for qualitative research.

+## Repository structure

+- conda - environment file for using anaconda navigator SDK
+- input - inputs for the scripts
+- output - output for the script
+- scripts - three pythons scripts, using openai, ollama or anaconda ai SDK
+- slurm - scripts to use on iridisx, including submission scripts

+Note that `scripts/anaconda_main.py` doesn't work on Iridis X because there is no way to launch the Anaconda AI Navigator GUI which is required for some reason.
+Also note that `scripts/openai_main.py` doesn't work on Iridis either, because the compute nodes can't access the internet.

 ## Iridis X

 It is possible to run a local LLM on Iridis X using Ollama, where Ollama 0.3.14 is installed.
 To install a specific